Governance and Constitution

 Matters which the Board considers suitable for delegation are contained in the terms of reference of its committees.
 The Schedule of Matters Reserved to the Board indicates the items which are not suitable for delegation to a committee of the Board because of Companies Act requirements or the recommendations of the UK Corporate Governance Code.
 Where consideration of any of those matters is delegated to a committee, the final decision will be taken by the full Board following recommendations from that committee.

-Read the full text of the FRC Governance Bible May 2017.
+Read the full text of the FRC Governance Bible April 2019 (PDF).